Floursbeginner-to-intermediateprofessional bakers22 min read · updated 2026-06-25

 10. Full comparison table

-See [table-flour-types-overview] for the complete specification comparison across all 19 products in this dossier.
+The complete specification comparison across all 19 products in this dossier is in the table below.

 11. Common faults from wrong flour choice

-See [faults-wrong-flour-choice] for the full fault table.
+The full fault table is below.
 The most common production errors:

 12. Allergen summary — every product in this dossier